-Epidemiological data on the association between cigarette smoking and gallstones are inconsistent with positive^{8, 37} and null findings38 reported.
-Our study provided evidence to support a causal role of cigarette smoking in the development of gallstone and further that the association is likely independent of BMI.
-The different effect sizes of smoking on gallstones in UK Biobank and FinnGen might be related to differences in smoking patterns.
-Meta-analyses on alcohol consumption in relation to gallstones revealed a dose-response inverse relationship^{9, 10} and a J-shaped association (the risk of gallstones decreased with increasing alcohol consumption up to 30 g/day and thereafter plateaued)10.
-However, our study did not confirm the inverse association^{4, 9}, but could not rule out a possible weak non-linear association of alcohol drinking with gallstones.
+Epidemiological data on the association between cigarette smoking and gallstones are inconsistent, with positive^{8,37} and null findings38 reported.
+Our study provided evidence to support a causal role of cigarette smoking in the development of gallstone, and further, that the association is likely independent of BMI.
+The different effect sizes of smoking on gallstones in UK Biobank and FinnGen consortium data might be related to differences in smoking patterns.
+Meta-analyses on alcohol consumption in relation to gallstones revealed a dose-response inverse relationship^{9,10} and a J-shaped association (the risk of gallstones decreased with increasing alcohol consumption up to 30 g/d and thereafter plateaued).10 However, our study did not confirm the inverse association^{4,9} but could not rule out a possible weak nonlinear association of alcohol drinking with gallstones.

-With regard to coffee consumption, an inverse association with risk of overall and symptomatic gallstone disease has been found in observational studies^{4, 11, 12} and in a one-sample MR study based on 114 220 Danish individuals (including 7294 cases)39.
-The present MR study supported a possible association between high coffee consumption and lower risk of gallstones.
-Potential mechanisms underlying this inverse association might be that components in coffee stimulate cholecystokinin release, enhance gallbladder motility, inhibit gallbladder fluid absorption, decrease cholesterol crystallization in bile, down-regulate the hepatic low density lipoprotein receptor and decrease 3-hydroxyl-3-methylglutaryl Co A reductase activity.40
+With regard to coffee consumption, an inverse association with risk of overall and symptomatic gallstone disease has been found in observational studies^{4,11,12} and in a 1-sample MR study based on 114,220 Danish individuals (including 7294 cases).39 The present MR study supported a possible association between high coffee consumption and lower risk of gallstones.
+Potential mechanisms underlying this inverse association might be that components in coffee stimulate